 On the other hand, the wealthy investors I deal with have built a cash machine by growing a substantial asset base of high growth properties, and then lowering their loan to value ratios (LVR) so they can transition into the next phase, the cash flow phase of their investment life.

 They lower their LVR in a variety of ways.
-They could:

 - Stop (or slow down) buying properties, so that while the value of their portfolio keeps rising, their loans remain much the same.